 James Madison2https://en.wikipedia.org/wiki/James_Madison, the principal and original author of our Constitution’s original text, who also wrote the first 10 Amendments called the Bill of Rights, also wrote in the Federalist Papers that “The powers delegated by the proposed Constitution to the federal government are few and defined.
 Those which are to remain in the State governments are numerous and indefinite.”– Federalist Paper #45, paragraph #9.

-The Constitution clearly limits the Federal Government’s role to providing for the common defense, management of foreign relations, protection of citizens’ constitutional rights, establishment of federal courts; and the application and explanation of federal law ( there are a few other minor exceptions).
+The Constitution clearly limits the Federal Government’s role to providing for the common defense, management of foreign relations, protection of citizens’ constitutional rights, establishment of federal courts; and application and explanation of federal law ( there are a few other minor exceptions).
 No branch of the Federal Government is authorized to handle any other issue.
 Therefore, the Federal Government should be strictly limited to these tasks.
-All others tasks/issues should be reassigned to the states, local governments, and individual Citizens.
-The Congress cannot legally delegate its authority to someone else, as per the nondelegation doctrine3https://en.wikipedia.org/wiki/Nondelegation_doctrine.
+All other tasks/issues should be reassigned to the states, local governments, and individual Citizens.
+Congress cannot legally delegate its authority to someone else, as per the nondelegation doctrine3https://en.wikipedia.org/wiki/Nondelegation_doctrine.
 If and when they do, this becomes an issue of constitutionality.
 The loss of individual rights and the growing annual budget deficit are a result of our Federal Government dealing with affairs not assigned to it by the Constitution.

 Find Lostpine’s Comprehensive Resource on the Impact of the Declaration of Independence on our Constitution HERE.